 - 2020, Baltimore City: $1,355,772 Verdict.
 An elderly man underwent a cervical discectomy.
 The surgeon lacerated an artery while removing bone segments.
 He temporarily halted the procedure to stop the bleeding.
 The surgeon then completed the procedure.
 Following the surgery, the man suffered multiple strokes.
 He never regained consciousness.
 The man’s son alleged that the surgeon’s failure to use proper surgical techniques caused his death.
 He received a $1,355,772 verdict.

 - 2019, Baltimore City: $2,000,000 Verdict.
 A woman received Toradol and Phenergan injections for severe migraines.
 She suffered permanent sciatic nerve damage with radiculopathy after receiving a Phenergan injection.
 The woman alleged negligence against the healthcare facility.
-She claimed its nurse wrongly injected at the sciatic nerve instead of the gluteal medius.
+She claimed its nurse wrongly injected the sciatic nerve instead of the gluteal medius.
 The Baltimore City jury awarded $2,000,000.

 - 019, Baltimore City: $500,000 Verdict.
 A 37-year-old woman suffered abdominal pain.
 She came under a general surgeon’s care.
 The woman underwent a urachal cyst removal.
 The surgeon used a metal stapler and permanent sutures to close her up.
 Three years later, the woman passed kidney stones.
 Her physician discovered that calcifications developed around the staple suture line.
 The woman alleged negligence against the surgeon.
 She claimed he provided improper care and failed to use absorbable sutures.
 The Baltimore City jury awarded $500,000.

 - 2019, Baltimore City: $850,000 Verdict.
 A 23-week-old baby received an IV line for a blood transfusion.
 The nurse placed it in her brachial artery instead of a vein.
-The girl suffered vascular insufficiency.
-She underwent the amputation of all her left hand’s fingers.
+The girl suffered from vascular insufficiency.
+She underwent the amputation of all her left-hand fingers.
 The girl’s parents alleged negligence against the hospital.
 They claimed its nurse improperly placed the IV line, failed to monitor their daughter’s status, and failed to periodically replace the IV line.
 The jury awarded $850,000.

 FAQs: Medical Malpractice